 We are delighted to welcome Bridget Riley’s beautiful and contemplative painting Intervals 2 into the national collection.
-This wonderful work has been given to the nation by the artist – we thank Bridget Riley very warmly for her generosity.
+This wonderful work was given to the nation by the artist in 2020 – we thank Bridget Riley very warmly for her generosity.

 A meditation on colour and rhythm, Intervals 2 continues Bridget Riley’s sixty-year exploration of sensation and how we see.
 Riley's paintings are not figurative or representative, yet the artist is a great observer of the natural world.
 She has an acute awareness of the effects of natural phenomenon – whether the shimmer of light on water, dappled sunlight through trees, or deep shadows across a landscape.
 Riley’s abstract paintings suggest the experience of these fleeting moments.
 Her works release light, convey movement and produce vibrations.

 In Intervals 2 Riley returned to the stripe, a form she has used regularly since 1967.
 Five blocks of coloured stripes in purple, orange, green and turquoise are pitched against white bands – creating the intervals of the title – and surrounded by a white border.
 In Riley’s hands, white is always an active, carefully mixed tone and here, the white is every bit as important as the colours.
 At times, these bold white bands seem to take centre stage, while at others, the focus shifts and the coloured stripes appear to hover independently.
 Riley’s use of different arrangements of the four colours determines the pace of looking and our experience of the whole work – she exploits contrasts (e.g. between green and orange) and the variable nature of colour.